NimaFathi/DeCoDEx/README.md

 - **cf pred**: Predicted disease value for the counterfactual image.
 ## TODO:
 - [x] Complete the ReadMe.
+- [ ] Add pretrained weights classifiers and detectors per each dataset.
-- [ ] Add pretrained weights for classifiers and DDPM.
+- [ ] Add pretrained weights for DDPM.
 - [ ] Add all the metrics that are used in paper.
+- [ ] Train other conditional score-based diffusion models.

 ## Code Base
 Our repository is based on [DiME](https://github.com/guillaumejs2403/DiME)